 Do I still have to complete a practice journal or practice assignments in high school?
 Not regularly.
-Students are expected to still practice at home, but your evaluation will take place in your playing tests….then I can usually tell if you have practiced enough at home!
+Students are expected to still practice at home, but your evaluation will take place in your playing tests and individual playing excerpts in class….then I can usually tell if you have practiced enough at home!
 Assessments are sometimes done in person in class, audio or video submission through Canvas, or recorded live at school in a separate room.

 What are the benefits of taking band in high school?
 One of the biggest advantages of participating in high school band is that there are ready-made friends the first day of school.
 Marching Band will also introduce you to upperclassmen at the high school that will become your friends immediately, and will help make your transition a smooth one.
 Band is also one of those classes where you pretty much already know what to expect.
 This leaves you time to concentrate on other classes that will be new to you.